JonKing93/DASH/doc_source/sphinx/resources/Tutorial/PSM/code7.rst

 ----

-We will only cover the ``closestLatLon`` command in the workshop, but the ``ensembleMetadata`` class includes a number of other commands which can help locate specific data elements within an ensemble.
+We will only cover the ``closestLatLon`` command in the tutorial, but the ``ensembleMetadata`` class includes a number of other commands which can help locate specific data elements within an ensemble.
 Depending on the complexity of your experiment, you may be interested in:

 ``ensembleMetadata.rows``
     Returns metadata down the rows of the state vector (or at queried rows) for a queried dimension.